scoskey/m0037/notes.md

 *Proof*: Let $A$ be a $\Sigma_1$ set which is not $\Delta_1$.
 Let $\phi$ be a $\Delta_0$-formula such that $a\in A$ iff $\exists y\phi(x,y)[x\mapsto a,y\mapsto b]$.
 For each $a$ let $h_a$ be a code for the program which searches through all possible $b\in HF$ until it finds one such that $HF\models\phi(a,b)$.
 Then the function $a\mapsto h_a$ is computable, since we can write general such program $h_x$, and given any $a$, subsitute $a$ for $x$ in the program code.
 Now we have $a\in A$ iff $h_a\in H$.
 Thus if $H$ were $\Delta_1$ then so would $A$ be $\Delta_1$, a contradicton. $\blacksquare$

-In this proof we defined a function $r\colon HF\to HF$ with the property that $a\in A\iff a(x)\in H$.
-Such a funcion is called a *reduction* from $A$ to $H$, and it implies that the complexity of $H$ is no simpler than that of $A$.
+In this proof, we defined a function $r\colon HF\to HF$ with the property that $a\in A\iff a(x)\in H$.
+Such a funcion is called a *reduction* from $A$ to $H$.
+When there exists a computable reduction from $A$ to $B$ we sometimes write $A\leq B$ because it says in some sense that the complexity of $B$ is no simpler than that of $A$.
 In general, if one wishes to prove that a given set $B$ is undecidable, the most common technique is to find a computable reduction function from some known undecidable set $A$ to $B$.

 ### 10. Decidability in logic and incompleteness

-In this section we apply our understanding of diagonalization and undecidability in the setting of logical proof.
+In this section we apply our understanding of diagonalization and undecidability in the setting of theories and deductions.
 The result will be Godel's incompleteness theorems.

-Recall that if $T$ is a theory then its deductive closure is the set $T^\vdash=\set{\sigma\mid T\vdash\sigma}$.
-Most of the theories that we have discussed in this course are decidable theories, because we listed the axioms (exceptions include some arbitrary completions $\bar T$).
-But the deductive closure of these theories may or may not be decidable.
+We have said that if $\phi$ is a well-formed formula we can view it as an element of HF using any standard coding method.
+Thus if $T$ is a theory, we can view it as a subset of HF, and ask whether $T$ is decidable or not.
+Most of the theories that we have discussed in this course are decidable theories, because we listed the axioms clearly.
+The main exceptions are when we use the $\mathrm{Th}(\mathcal A)$ construction, or when we perform an arbitrary completion $\bar T$ of some theory $T$.

+**Definition** For any theory $T$ we let $T^\vdash=\set{\sigma\mid T\vdash\sigma}$.
+We say $T^\vdash$ is the *deductive closure* of $T$.

+If $T$ is decidable, we can still consider the question of whether $T^\vdash$ is decidable or not.
+We will always have that $T^\vdash$ is $\Sigma_1$, because $\sigma\in T^\vdash$ iff there exists a code for a proof from $T$ of $\sigma$.
+We invite the reader to carry out the details of this statement.

+For example, ZFC is a decidable theory.
+Most of the axioms of ZFC are specific well-formed sentences.
+The Separation and Replacement axioms are actually axiom schemes, which say for any formula $\phi$ a certain sentence involving $\phi$ is true.
+Nevertheless these templates are easy to recognise, so give a sentence $\sigma$ we can imagine testing whether it matches an instance of the Separation or Replacement axiom, or not.

-For example it is not difficult to decide whether or not a given sentence $\sigma$ is in ZFC, simply by checking whether $\sigma$ matches one of the axioms or axiom templates.
-But it is much more difficult to decide whether $\sigma$ is a theorem of ZFC, because on its face this involves searching for a deduction (searching for $\exists x$).
-This may not be too surprising, since ZFC is powerful enough to express most open problems in mathematics.
-But we can also study the same questions about deductive closure in the context of much simpler theories.
+But it is much more difficult to decide whether $\sigma$ is in $\mathrm{ZFC}^\vdash$ (that is, $\sigma$ is a *theorem* of ZFC), because this appears to require an unbounded search for a deduction.
+We will see that $\mathrm{ZFC}^\vdash$ turns out to be *undecidable*.
+Whether that's surprising or not depends on your point of view.
+ZFC is powerful enough to settle many if not most open problems in mathematics.
+Thus if $\mathrm{ZFC}^\vdash$ were decidable, then modern and future humans and automated theorem provers should be able to settle most open problems in mathematics.

+Studying ZFC only is a little bit specific, and also impractical due to its strength.
+In the rest of the section it will be sufficient to work with the following much simpler theory.

-**Definition** Core set theory, or CST, is the theory consisting of the Extensionality, Pairing, Union, Separation, and Foundation.
+**Definition** The theory CST, or *core set theory*, consists of the Extensionality, Pairing, Union, Separation, and Foundation.

-This theory may seem weak compared to ZFC, but it is strong enough to do finite set theory plus induction.
-It has a similar strength to Peano Arithmetic, the usual axioms of the natural numbers with $+,\cdot$ including the induction scheme.
+This theory is weak compared to ZFC, particularly because it doesn't imply the existence of infinite sets.
+CST is strong enough to do finite set theory, including induction.
+It has a similar strength to Peano Arithmetic, the usual axioms of the natural numbers with $+,\cdot$, includingt induction on natural numbers.

 **Theorem** (First incompleteness theorem) If $T$ is any consistent extension of CST, then $T^\vdash$ is undecidable.

-In our proof of the first incompleteness theorem, we will use a diagonalization argument similar to that used in Russell's paradox or Cantor's uncountability theorem.
-Frist we will need to show we can "represent" subsets of HF inside the theory $T$ itself.
+In our proof of the first incompleteness theorem, we will use a diagonalization argument similar to that used in Russell's paradox, Cantor's uncountability theorem, and the undecidability of the halting problem.

+We begin by showing we can "represent" subsets of HF inside the theory $CST$ itself.

 **Proposition** Every element $a\in HF$ is $\Delta_0$-definable.
-That is, there is a $\Delta_0$-formula $\delta_a(x)$ such that $x=a\iff\delta_a(x)$.
+That is, there is a $\Delta_0$-formula $\delta_a(x)$ such that $x=a$ iff $HF\models\delta_a(x)$.

-The propostion says that we can reference each and every point of HF without expanding the language with constant symbols.
-This means we can further reference properties of elements of HF.
+The propostion says that in logical formulas, we can reference every single element of HF without needing to expand the signature or theory CST with new constant symbols.
+It's similar to the situation in arithmetic where we can refer to $n\in\mathrm N$ as the $n$-th least element.
+We invite the reader to carry out the proof of the result.

 **Definition** Let $\mathcal L=\{\in\}$ and $T$ be an $\mathcal L$-theory.
 Given a formula $\phi(x)$, and an element $a\in HF$, we will say that $T\vdash\phi(\langle a\rangle)$ if and only if $T\vdash\exists x\delta_a(x)\wedge\phi(x)$.